|Operation Blue Santa||Take Me Home||Senior Services|

 Citizens Police Academy

-The Citizens Police Academy (CPA) is a free 12-week program that gives community members opportunities to experience first-hand the realities of life as a police officer in the Round Rock Police Department.
+The Citizens Police Academy (CPA) is a free 12-week program that gives community members a glimpse of the realities of life as a police officer in the Round Rock Police Department.
 The Citizens Police Academy is an example of the successes borne of the partnership between the police and the community.
 One of many continued efforts to develop citizen awareness and understanding of the role of law enforcement, the Round Rock Police Department offers the Citizens Police Academy for residents of all backgrounds and occupations.

 The program involves both classroom and interactive instruction, including but not limited to: